 There have been no removals in 2021 of illegal cross-Channel migrants to safe European countries.

-Home Office statistics revealed that no migrants have been sent back to safe EU countries, despite a supposed crackdown on “inadmissible” asylum claims, because governments including France will not accept them.
+Home Office statistics revealed that no migrants were sent back to safe EU countries in the first quarter of 2021 (January to March 2021), despite a supposed crackdown on “inadmissible” asylum claims, because governments including France will not accept them.

 In the Summer of 2019, the-then new Prime Minister Boris Johnson warned illegal Channel immigrants not to come otherwise ‘we will send you back‘ (see from 1 minute 20 seconds to 1 minute 46 seconds below).